 The koalas we rescued from fires in Kanangra-Boyd are safe and sound at Taronga.
 There are so many more out in the wild that need our help.

-We're losing many other species as well, greater gliders are dropping dead out of the trees from heat stress.
-Animals who have survived the fires are at risk of dying from dehydration and starvation as habitats are lost to fire and the record-breaking drought continues.
+We're losing many other species as well, greater gliders were dropping dead out of the trees from heat stress.
+Animals who survived the fires have been at risk of dying from dehydration and starvation as habitats are lost to fire and the record-breaking drought continues.